AlessioNar/AI-as-GPT/README.md

-# AI as a General Purpose Technology, a preliminary analysis of PCT patents
+# AI as a General Purpose Technology
+## A preliminary analysis of PCT patents

 Repository containing R code written for the reproduction of the patent analysis performed for my MA thesis.
 Data is not included in the repository.